AlecAivazis/redux-responsive/README.md

 # redux-responsive

-A redux reducer for managing the responsive state of your application
+A redux reducer for managing the responsive state of your application.

+Semver is strictly followed.
+For migration instructions, see the [changelog](https://github.com/AlecAivazis/redux-responsive/wiki/Changelog).

 # Why Use a Flux Store for Responsive Behavior?